The Care Landscape - Making Sense of it all!

 Department of Health & Social Care

-The Department of Health & Social Care is a Department of her Majesty’s Government who are responsible for advising health and social care Policy in England.
+The Department of Health & Social Care is a Department of Her Majesty’s Government responsible for advising on health and social care Policy in England.

 The Department assists Ministers in shaping health & care Policy and is accountable to agreed policies being delivered.